GoThereGit/EvaHan/README.md

 Once the system has produced the results for the task over the test set, participants have to follow these instructions to complete their submission:

 -   Final submission format:
-    Dataset A, B, and C correspond to training sets A, B, and C, respectively.
-Each participating team must submit three corresponding JSON files in the specified format. teamID_testID_runID_modality.json, such as team11_testA_1_open.json, means that team 11 submit their first run of testA with open modality.
+    Dataset A, B, and C correspond to training sets A, B, and C respectively.
+Each participating team must submit three formatted JSON files matching the provided training data format.
+The naming convention is TeamID_TestID_runID_modality.json, such as 14_TestA_1_open.json, means that team 11 submit their first run of testA with open modality.
-     All materials should be packaged into a single ZIP file named: teamID_runID.zip.
+    Additionally, after organizing all JSON files, the team must bundle them into a single ZIP file for final submission, using the naming format: TeamID_runID.zip.
 For example: 11_3.zip indicates Team 11 submitting their third submission.

 -   Please submit the annotated test set results via [evahan2026@gmail.com](mailto:evahan2025@gmail.com). before February 9, 2026, 23:59 (UTC+8).